ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 ### Hookup the Modal

 The first thing we need to do is get a modal overlay hooked up for the "add a new note" case.
 This will allow us to test out the component for the modal as we develop it.
 This will also get the infrastructure for the rest of our modifications in place.
-We will launch the modal for the "add a new note" scenario from a <a href="https://ionicframework.com/docs/api/fab" target="_blank">floating action button</a> on the `TastingNotes` page.
+We will launch the modal for the "add a new note" scenario from a <a href="https://ionicframework.com/docs/api/fab" target="_blank">floating action button</a> on the `TastingNotesPage`.

-First we need to set up the test for the `TastingNotes` page view (`tests/unit/views/TastingNotes.spec.ts`).
+First we need to set up the test for the `TastingNotesPage` view (`tests/unit/views/TastingNotesPage.spec.ts`).

 ```typescript
 describe('adding a new note', () => {